top of page

 Cookham's day centre for independent seniors ~ Charity number 1188342

-"At the heart of Cookham", alongside the local shops.
-Our aim is to provide support and companionship for the independent senior citizens of Cookham & Maidenhead and their immediate surrounding Berkshire villages, in accordance with our Constitution.
+We are a Day Centre at the heart of Cookham, alongside the local shops.
+Our aim is to provide support and companionship for the independent senior citizens of Cookham & surrounding areas in Berkshire.

 Who Are We?